FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Import RAS Channel.rst

    GeoRAS project.

 2. The tool will import
-   the project from the \*.g0* geometry
+   the project from the \*.g0\* geometry.

 3. For FLO-2D,
-   Limit the cross sections to the bank stations.
+   limit the cross sections to the bank stations.

 .. image:: ../img/Import-RAS-Channel/importRASchannel2.png